 What is a Prenuptial Agreement?

-A Pre-Nuptial agreement is an agreement that 2 people enter into before they get married so as to agree what should happen in relation to their finances in the event their marriage breaks down.
+A Prenuptial agreement is an agreement that 2 people enter into before they get married so as to agree what should happen in relation to their finances in the event their marriage breaks down.
 They can be beneficial if the parties are marrying for the second time and want to protect assets that they have acquired prior to the marriage.

 In summary, the factors are:

 - The income, earning capacity, property and other financial resources which each of the parties to the marriage has or is likely to have in the foreseeable future;

 - The financial needs, obligations and responsibilities which each of the parties to the marriage has or is likely to have in the foreseeable future;

 - The standard of living enjoyed by the family before the breakdown of the marriage;